The Quasi DIY Mattress: A Shortcut to Custom Comfort

 Look for a mattress that’s:

-• Simple cover (no deep quilting or permanent euro-tops).
+• Simple cover (no deep quilting or euro-tops).

 2️⃣ Choose Your Comfort Layers